deresetec/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all base 16 numbers with lowercase
+Combination of single digit numbers